AmineAndam04/cleanmarl-docs/docs/source/algorithms/coma.rst

     \mathcal{L}^{critic}_i(\phi) = (y - Q_i(o_i,a_i;\phi))^2

-The two mean ideas of COMA is
+The two main ideas of COMA are:

 1. To use only one centralized critic  :math:`Q(\mathbf{s}, \mathbf{o},\mathbf{a})`
- 2. Replace the standard advantage :math:`A(o_i,a_i)` with an individual *counterfactual advantage* that compares the action-value of an agent' action :math:`a_i` to the expect action-value if the agent had selects other actions, while others' actions are fixed.
+2. Replace the standard advantage :math:`A(o_i,a_i)` with an individual *counterfactual advantage* that compares the action-value of an agent's action :math:`a_i` to the expected action-value if the agent had selected other actions, while other agents' actions remain fixed.

-Concretely, we use the compute following advantage for each agent :math:`i \in \mathcal{I}` :
+CConcretely, the counterfactual advantage for each agent :math:`i \in \mathcal{I}` is computed as:

 .. math::
         A_i(\mathbf{s}, \mathbf{o},\mathbf{a}) = Q(\mathbf{s}, \mathbf{o},\mathbf{a}) - \sum_{a'_i} \pi_i(a'_i|o_i) Q(\mathbf{s}, \mathbf{o},(\mathbf{a}_{-i},a'_i))

-implementation-wise, the centralized Q-network takes as input :math:`\mathcal{s}`, the agent's observation :math:`o_i` and the other :math:`n-1` agents actions :math:`\mathbf{a}_{-i}` .
-The output the of network has the same size as the action-space, we output a value for each possible action :math:`a_i`.
-This architectures allows us to compute the counterfactual advantage easily.
+Implementation-wise, the centralized Q-network takes as input the global state :math:`\mathcal{s}`, the agent's observation :math:`o_i`, and the other :math:`n-1` agents' actions :math:`\mathbf{a}_{-i}`.
+The output of the network has the same size as the action space, giving a value for each possible action :math:`a_i`.
+This architecture allows easy computation of the counterfactual advantage.

 .. image:: ../_static/coma_network.png
    :alt: Architecture diagram